-- a) All engines must function on normal unleaded fuel with a maximum lead content of 0.005 g/l (unleaded) and a maximum MON of 90, see FIM Superbike, Supersport & Supersport 300 World Championship Regulations 2022, Art.
-2.8. - b) At least 1/2 litre fuel must remain in the fuel tank of all the motorcycles that finished the race to take samples if needed.
+All engines must function on normal unleaded fuel with a maximum lead content of 0.005 g/l (unleaded) and a maximum MON of 90, see FIM Superbike, Supersport & Supersport 300 World Championship Regulations 2023, Art.
+2.8.

+- a) At the technical control each rider must declare the brand and type of fuel he is using. - b) At least 1/2 litre fuel must remain in the fuel tank of all the motorcycles that finished the race to take samples if needed.

-AACR 7.6 TIRES
+AACR 8.6 TIRES

 - a) Maximum number of tires for each event: - i.
-There is no maximum number of tires. - b) Tire brand and compound are free. - c) Tires must be a fully moulded type carrying all size and sidewall markings of the tires and must be available for commercial sale to the public. - d) Slick tires are allowed. - e) The tires must have a DOT and/or E-Mark, the DOT and/or E-mark must be on the tire sidewall. - f) Any modification or treatment of the tires (cutting, grooving) is forbidden. - g) Wet tires can be used only when the Race Direction has declared the race or practice "WET". - h) Wet tires must be a fully moulded tyre. - i) Wet tires do not need to carry a DOT and/or E-marks; however, these tires must be marked "not for highway use" or "NHS".
+There is no maximum number of tires. - b) Tire brand and compound are free. - c) Tires must be a fully moulded type carrying all size and sidewall markings of the tires and must be available for commercial sale to the public. - d) Slick tires are allowed. - e) The tires must have a DOT and/or E-Mark, the DOT and/or E-mark must be on the tire sidewall. - f) Any modification or treatment of the tires (cutting, grooving) is forbidden. - g) Wet tires can be used only when the Race Direction has declared the race or practice "WET". - h) Wet tires must be a fully moulded tyre. - i) Wet tires do not need to carry a DOT and/or E-marks; however, these tires must be marked "not for highway use" or "NHS". - j) The use of tyre warmers and generators on the starting grid is permitted.
+Generators must be fitted with a lower container to prevent spillage of liquids (engine oil and battery acid).
+To ensure mobility when clearing the grid, it is recommended to place the generators on tool trolleys.

-AACR 7.7 ENGINE
+AACR 8.7 ENGINE